 The Cost Factor

-The hourly rate at Internet cafes usually reflects the overall cost of living of the country.
-In South America and parts of Asia, you can get an hour of Internet access for a dollar or two, but in Europe you will pay five times that much.
-The cost for burning a CD or DVD is usually low, but I have found that you will be charged for burning a CD even if you bring your own CD and burn it yourself.
+The hourly rate at internet cafes usually reflects the overall cost of living in the country.
+In South America and parts of Asia, you can get an hour of internet access for a dollar or two, but in Europe, you will pay five times that much or more.
+The cost of burning a CD or DVD is usually low, but I have found that there is a charge for burning a CD even if you bring and burn it yourself.

-Security is a problematic issue at Internet cafés worldwide.
-Last year, in Argentina, a friend of mine had his Paypal account compromised after he signed on at an Internet café.
-He found out that someone had been trying to withdraw his funds to an Argentinean account.
-Fortunately Paypal blocked the unauthorized transaction, and my friend did not lose any money.
-The best you can do is to make sure that you sign out of every secure website, so that nobody can use the browser's history menu to access secure websites.
-I usually try to delete my web browsing history before leaving the computer and I also close the browser.
-But you never know if a computer might have spyware installed, which might gain access to your passwords and personal information.
-If you connect external or portable devices devices such as USB flashdrives or floppy disks, you should also be concerned about viruses, worms, and Trojan horses, especially if you copy files to your external device.
+Always ensure you sign out of every secure website so nobody can use the browser's history menu to access certain websites.
+I usually delete my web browsing history before leaving the computer and close the browser.
+But you never know if a computer might have spyware installed, which might gain access to your passwords and personal information via logging your keystrokes.
+Connect external or portable devices such as USB flash drives or floppy disks.
+In that case, you should also be concerned about viruses, worms, and Trojan horses, especially if you copy files to your external device.
 Run scans with the latest security updates after each download to be sure.
 Better to be safe...

-The most secure Internet cafés are those where the computer is reset to its default settings whenever someone logs off from an Internet session.
-That way all records of your browsing history are deleted when you sign off.
-In some countries I have found chains of Internet cafés that operate with a prepaid card.
-This is very secure way to have Internet access since the computer is reset to its default settings as soon as you sign off.
+The most secure internet cafes are those where the computer is reset to its default settings whenever someone logs off from an internet session.
+That way, all browsing history records are deleted when you sign off.
+In some countries, I have found chains of internet cafes that operate with a prepaid card, and this is a very secure way to have internet access since the computer is reset to its default settings as soon as you sign off.